 - Experience with the movebank and/or MoveApps platforms [Prefered]

 - Experience using code-based statistical software (e.g. R) and version control (e.g. GitHub) [Preferred]

 - Knowledge and experience in collecting and processing biological samples [Preferred]

 - Experience using mapping software [Essential]

-How to Apply: To apply please send a CV and single page cover letter to [email protected] with subject line “Movement Ecology Team and Data Coordinator” by 30th September.
-All applicants who do not follow this guide will not be considered.
+How to Apply: To apply please send a CV and single page cover letter to [email protected] with subject line “Movement Ecology Team and Data Coordinator”.
+Position will be open until filled.
+The position All applicants who do not follow this guide will not be considered.
 Only successful applicants continuing to the interview stage will be contacted.
 Please state in the cover letter why you want this job specifically and what skills you can bring to tackle the outlined duties and responsibilities.
 We encourage applicants from Latin America to apply.

 For more see: